 You have a very exuberant way of using language that helps to convey the passion you feel.
 It dances right at the edge of becoming perhaps too florid once in awhile, but it’s really a matter of personal taste.
 Your writing style reminds me of the recordings of the great blues players like Howlin’ Wolf and Muddy Waters who went electric at Chess Studios in the 50’s and 60’s.
 They would play so exuberantly that they would occasionally cause compression in the mics and push the VU meters into the red–technically a big no-no. But they used the sound of that compression as an element of the recording, and it became a signature sound.
 Technically speaking, they were going too far, but they refused to be constrained by convention.
 So definitely use it to your advantage.

-Second to rock and roll, I treasure the blues, so what an amazing comparison!
+I treasure the blues and Bruce’s commentary.
 My take-away from this is to amp up my signature sound when it works to my advantage.
 Although, I’m retraining to write more concisely, I’m not entirely abandoning my florid voice.
 I will continue to decorate pages but in moderation.
 Fancy Nancy needs to focus less on beauty tricks and more on working diligently with Dammit Donna. *The two voices need to be friends so I can author more pieces that an audience bigger than myself craves.

 I will continue to read my works aloud and praise them.
 Next time, I’ll set my voice to some background music, the blues.
 I’ll make a date with me.
 I’ll have wine and Muddy Waters and cherish the beautiful AND purposeful words resurrecting my stories.
 It will be delightful.
 I will be a better writer, not a killer.

-*My first book, The Pencil Sharpener, is being published by The Wild Rose Press.
-The Pencil Sharpener is a novelette, a rosette, in which my editor, Melanie Billings, and a team of professionals helped me polish my prose into a piece I’m proud of and looking forward to sharing with you.
-I’ll blog more details soon.
+*My first book, The Pencil Sharpener, was published by The Wild Rose Press.
+The Pencil Sharpener is a novelette in which a team of professionals helped me polish my prose into a piece I’m proud of and looking forward to turning into a series.
+It is made available as an ebook and audiobook.
 Shine on!